scala/scala3/docs/docs/reference/contextual/typeclasses-new.md

 ### Summary

-The definition of a _typeclass_ is expressed in Scala 3 via a `trait`.
+The definition of a _typeclass_ is expressed via a parameterised type with abstract members, such as a `trait`.
 The main difference with other traits resides in how these traits are implemented.
 In the case of a _typeclass_ the trait's implementations are expressed through `given ... as` type definitions, and not through classes that `extends` the trait linearly.